 Payroll taxes should be fair for everyone.

 Why are you paying a higher payroll tax rate than New England Quarterback Tom Brady?
-Why are you paying a higher payroll tax rate than members of Congress?
+Why are you paying a higher payroll tax rate than members of Congress and the President?
 More to the point, why are they paying so little to support Social Security at a time when everyone is worried about the future of this vital program?

-Payroll taxes that fund Social Security take away 6.2 percent of the income of workers making $127,200 per year or less.
-That includes the vast majority of us here in the 11th District.
-However, that tax is not collected on income above $127,200.
-So, a member of the US House or Senate, currently making $174,000 or higher (certain positions in the chambers earn higher salaries), pays a rate of just 4.5 percent.
-(The maximum tax under the $127,200 cap is $7,886.40, which is just 4.532 percent of $174,000.)
-Tom Brady, whose salary for last season was $14 million, pays a payroll tax rate of 0.056 percent.
+Payroll taxes that fund Social Security take away 6.2 percent of the income of workers making $132,900 per year or less.
+That includes around 90 percent of American workers.
+However, that tax is not collected on income above $132,900.
+So, a member of the US House or Senate, currently making $174,000 or higher (certain positions in the chambers earn higher salaries), pays a rate of just 4.7 percent.
+(The maximum tax under the $132,900 cap is $8,239.80, which is just 4.736 percent of $174,000.)
+Tom Brady, whose salary for last season was $14 million, pays a payroll tax rate of 0.059 percent.
 If you made $50,000 last year, Brady’s rate would take just $28 out of your pay.
 Instead, current law demands that you give up $3,100.
+Perhaps more to the point here, a US President making $400,000 pays just 2 percent.
 How is that fair to you?

-I will introduce a bill for the removal of the payroll tax cap, making all income subject to payroll taxes.
+I call for the removal of the payroll tax cap, making all income subject to payroll taxes.
 Tom Brady’s taxes will jump to $868,000.
 Believe me, he can handle it.
-Your Congressman (me, if you will have me), will pay $10,788.
+Your Congressman will pay $10,788.
+As President, I would pay $24,800.
 This will save Social Security.
 In fact, the increase in revenue will be so large, that we likely can cut the payroll tax rate for everyone.
 A drop from 6.2 percent to 5 percent, for example, would mean a $600 decrease in taxes for someone making $50,000.
-While your tax rate drops from 6.2 percent to 5 percent, your Representative’s and your Senators’ rates will go from 4.5 percent to 5.
-Both of those changes are appropriate.
+While your tax rate drops from 6.2 percent to 5 percent, the rates for your Representative and your Senators will go from 4.7 percent to 5.
+The President’s rate would climb from 2 percent to 5.
+All of these changes are appropriate, fair, and necessary.